 Davis Boulevard Complete Streets

 The City of Tampa Transportation and Stormwater Services Department plans to resurface E Davis Blvd to S Davis Blvd. from the roundabout located off Severn Ave to the Davis Islands Bridge.
-This project was initiated in response the Davis Islands Community Plan that was developed by Davis Islands Plan Stewardship Committee.
+This project was initiated in response to the Davis Islands Community Plan that was developed by the Davis Islands Plan Stewardship Committee.
 The City worked with DKS Associates, Inc. to analyze the existing traffic conditions and develop initial concepts for a complete streets project.

 This project will resurface the road and construct complete streets elements to:

 - improve the overall pavement condition and fix existing drainage issues or ponding

 - upgrade curb ramps to comply with current ADA standards

 - calm traffic and provide enhanced multimodal connectivity

 The City has procured the services of both GHD Services, Inc. (GHD), and Greenman-Pederson, Inc. (GPI) for this project.
 GHD will be designing the portion bounded between Barbados Ave and Chesapeake Ave, also known as “The Village.”
 The remaining sections of the project are being designed by GPI.
 The City will be conducting a public meeting to present concepts to the neighborhood at a future date.
 If you have any questions regarding the design plans, please reach out to the City’s Project Manager: Robert Hatton